Originally posted January 15, 2019

 Keeping your throat hydrated and lubricated is the best way to keep it from getting dry and sore.
-Drink plenty of fluids each day, too.
-In particular, try to drink at least 8 to 10 cups of water.
+Drink plenty of fluids throughout the day, with the best recommendation being at least eight to ten cups of water.
 Using a humidifier can help bring additional moisture into your surroundings, especially if you live in arid areas or if it's winter.
 If you wake up in the morning with a dry throat, the steam from a hot shower could help hydrate and lubricate your throat.

 If you're experiencing pain from a sore throat, drink warm liquids such as tea with honey.
 Not only will the tea soothe your throat, but honey has strong antibacterial effects and helps treat coughs, which is useful if your dry throat is related to a cough.
 If it’s lunchtime, a simple soup with little to no spice can be a simple dry throat treatment.
 If this is your treatment method, make sure to have the liquid at an appropriate temperature, as hot liquid may make your symptoms feel worse.

-If you have a blocked nose and are sleeping with your mouth open, or you have postnasal drip that’s running down the back of your throat, treating your nasal issues can help with your dry throat.
-Blowing your nose or using a nasal spray can help clear your nasal passages if you have a dry, irritated nose.
+If you're experiencing nasal congestion which is causing you to sleep with your mouth open or you have postnasal drip, treating your nasal issues can help with your dry throat.
+Blowing your nose, using nasal spray or irrigation can help clear your nasal passages if you have a dry, irritated nose.

-If your dry throat is caused by caffeine or alcohol, cut down on both, especially before bed.
+If your symptom is caused by caffeine or alcohol, cut down on both, especially before bed.
 If you smoke, look into methods to quit such as nicotine gum and patches after consulting a physician.
 If you have dust allergies keep your house, especially your air ducts, clean and replace your air filter each season.
 If you have pollen allergies, keep your windows closed and your house as pollen-free as possible.

 “If you develop dry throat and feel that you are not improving with adequate hydration and avoidance of alcohol and caffeine and smoking, you should consult your primary care physician,” CEENTA ENT doctor Stephen Clyne, MD, said.
 “They may end up sending you to an otolaryngologist for further testing and treatment.”